mapeveri/django-musette/roadmap.rst

 **For version (0.2.3) complete the next issues:**

 1. [X] Issue #50 Share link
+2. [X] Issue #51 Send email background
-2. [ ] Issue #40 Notifications and comments NoSQL
+3. [ ] Issue #40 Notifications and comments NoSQL
-3. [ ] Issue #17 Add message private between users
+4. [ ] Issue #17 Add message private between users
-4. [ ] If errors are found in the previous version.
+5. [ ] If errors are found in the previous version.
 They will be arranged